weewx/weewx/docs_src/utilities/wee_import-failures.md

 * Delete the database and start over.
 For SQLite, simply delete the database file.
 For MySQL, drop the database.
 Then try the import again.

     !!!
-Warning!
+Warning
         Deleting the database file or dropping the database will result in all data in the database being lost.

-* If the above steps are not appropriate then the database should be restored from backup.
+* If the above steps are not appropriate the database should be restored from backup.
 You did make a backup before starting the import?